 17,508 islands create the enigmatic archipelago of Indonesia.

-Stretching as vast as the United States, it's difficult to combine the richness of culture and history from these diverse islands into one specific nation.
+The richness of culture and history makes it difficult to combine these diverse islands into one specific nation.

 historical throne of booming Hindu and Buddhist communities, built temples atop mountains to reach higher into the heavens.